-- Mulpha is about to commence the installation of traffic signals at the intersection of Norwest Blvde and Solent Circuit.
+- Mulpha is about to commence the installation of traffic signals at the intersection of Norwest Blvd and Solent Circuit East.

-- Mulpha has also volunteered further contributions for other Norwest Blvde intersection upgrades.
+- Mulpha has also volunteered further contributions for other Norwest Blvd intersection upgrades.

-- Mulpha has constructed a 130 space satellite car park and is in planning to construct another 500 plus space car park on the fringe of Norwest that can be used to avoid the need to drive right into the heart of Norwest.
+- Mulpha has constructed a 130 space satellite car park opposite Norwest Private Hospital and is in planning to construct another 500 plus space car park on the fringe of Norwest that can be used to avoid the need to drive right into the heart of Norwest.

-- Mulpha is currently creating a “last mile” transport strategy for Norwest users of the Metro, satellite parking stations and other shared transport modes.
+- Mulpha is currently creating a “first and last mile” transport strategy for Norwest users of the Metro, satellite parking stations and other shared transport modes.
 Last mile travel options include a driverless shuttle service, shared bikes and more.